Birth defect - gastroschisis; Abdominal wall defect - infant; Abdominal wall defect - neonate; Abdominal wall defect - newborn

 Babies with gastroschisis usually do not have other related birth defects.

 A gastroschisis is usually seen during a prenatal ultrasound.
 It can also be seen when the baby is born.
 There is a hole in the abdominal wall.
 The small intestine is often outside the abdomen near the umbilical cord.
-Other organs that may also be seen are the large intestine, stomach, or gallbladder.
+Other organs that may also be outside the abdomen are the large intestine, stomach, and/or gallbladder.

 Exams and Tests